antarctica/ansible-php5/README.md

 This ambiguity is considered a limitation, see the *limitations* section for more information.

+Note: The relevant `php-cli` package is installed by this role, rather than the more general `php` package.
+This is to avoid undesired dependencies on the Apache web-server.

+This is considered a limitation, see the *limitations* section for more information.

 ### Non-system packages

 It is a convention of BARC roles to use the latest version of packages.
 Where a suitable non-system package source is